 Medigap policies must follow federal and state laws, and they must be identified as “Medicare Supplement Insurance.”
-Insurance companies can sell you only a standardized policy identified in most states by letters A through D, F through G, and K through N. All policies offer the same basic benefits.
+Insurance companies can only sell you standardized policies identified in most states by letters A through D, F through G, and K through N. All policies offer the same basic benefits.

-Why Should I choose a Medicare Supplement Plan?
+Why Should I Choose a Medicare Supplement Plan?

-Medicare Supplements can be of a benefit to clients who are looking to pay a reasonable monthly premium for comprehensive coverage.
-Cost beneficial and comprehensive Medicare Supplement plans usually require the beneficiaries to pay a monthly premium and a small deductible ($203 once a year for part B), which results in full freedom within the Medicare network, no copays, and no coinsurance.
-This gives most clients piece of mind; knowing that you are covered for virtually anything, anywhere in the United States, and the payments are controlled.
+Medicare Supplements work for those who are looking to pay a reasonable monthly premium for comprehensive coverage.
+The right Medicare Supplement plan will cover all of your hospital and medical bills except for a low yearly deductible.
+This results in full freedom within the Medicare network, no copays, and no coinsurance.
+You will have piece of mind knowing that you are covered for virtually anything, anywhere in the United States.

-What if I have Medicare due to Disability?
+What If I Have Medicare Due To Disability?

 Plan D is the only supplement offered to those on Medicare under 65 due to disability.
 It does offer comprehensive benefits, minus coverage of the part B excess and Part B deductible.
 The premium is comparable to the plan G, but can increase at different rates.
 For those beneficiaries who started Medicare prior to 2020, the plan C disability supplement is also available.
 For a comparatively higher premium, the plan C covers each gap within original Medicare except the Part B Excess.
 Those over 65 can still purchase these plans, but it may not be cost beneficial.